 California Penal Code Section 240 defines assault as an attempt to commit a violent injury on someone else.
 Assault is usually discussed in connection with the battery, though they are two different offenses.
 Penal Code Section 242 differs battery from an assault as it requires that the defendant actually use force or violence against someone else.

-The prosecutor must establish the following elements to convict the defendant of assault under PC Section 240:
+The prosecutor must establish the following elements to convict the defendant of assault under Penal Code 240:

 - Defendant acted willfully